cs50nestm/web/helloJavaScript/README.md

   <iframe src="https://www.youtube.com/embed/Z93IaNfavZw?modestbranding=1&amp;rel=0&amp;showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""> </iframe>
 </div>

-Finally, keep an eye out for a walk through of the solution for this problem.
+Finally, keep an eye out for a walk through of the solution for this problem that I will post in the next few days.
 But be sure to try it yourself first!

 ## How to Submit